coopersimon/rogue_creator/README.md

 * `create_global(string)`: Creates new instance of entity.
 Runs its `init` script.
 Returns id.
 Adds ID to the global instance list.
 * `create(string)`: Creates new instance of entity.
 Runs its `init` script.
 Returns id.
 Adds ID to the level's instance list.
 * `delete(integer)`: Despawns instance (if spawned), runs its 'delete' script, and then removes altogether.
+* `clone(integer)`: Clones the entity id "integer", and returns a new id to refer to the new entity with.
 * `data(integer)`: Gets a mutable reference to entity data (returned by init script).
 * `run_actions()`: Runs pre, action and post scripts for all instances in level instance list.